crimx/retux/examples/todos/README.md

 Since they are independent, in the Redux example they are placed in separate reducers.
 In Retux we can do the same.
 There are other patterns for modularization in Retux but let's stick with the original example for now.

-Inside each module, export these properties:
+For each module, export these properties:

 - `ActionCatalog`: Core of Retux.
 - `actionHandlers` of the module.
 - `state`: Module state.
-  - A way to avoid maintaining a side-by-side state type is to leverage type inferring Use `as` to give properties proper typings. e.g.
+  - A way to avoid maintaining a side-by-side state type is to leverage type inferring.
+Use `as` to give properties proper typings. e.g.
     ```typescript
     export const state = {
       status: 'success' as 'success' | 'loading' | 'error'